top of page

 In my more textured work, I also incorporate collage elements from my travels throughout the world—cultural ephemera that connect the artwork to the world outside its frame.

-My altered cyanotypes are a collaboration with nature: sunlight-activated photographic prints created from native plants and marine life.
+yanotype is a cameraless photographic process invented over 250 years ago by the British astronomer Sir John Herschel.
+Created on watercolor paper, organic linen and silk, my altered cyanotypes are a collaboration with nature: sunlight-activated photographic prints created from native plants and marine life.
 I then enhance them with chemistry drawn from both my studio and the sea.
-Each piece is entirely unique—shaped by the sun’s rays and the natural chemistry of organic components—resulting in abstract works of art even I can’t fully predict.
+I add color and depth to these pieces by incorporating watercolors, pastels and reflective elements into the artwork, which often has multiple layers.
+Each piece is entirely unique—shaped by the sun’s rays and the natural chemistry of organic components—resulting in abstract works of art that even I can’t fully predict.

-Recurring themes in my work—mist, glow, translucence, and layered light—echo my love for the ocean and the quiet awe it inspires.
+Recurring themes in my work—mist, glow, translucence, and layered light—echo my love for nature and the quiet awe it inspires.

 I'm so glad you are here and hope that you love experiencing my art as much as I love creating it!